-Masao Kadoguchi (Japanese: 門口正雄) is a Japanese supercentenarian who is currently the oldest living man in Nagasaki Prefecture and one of Japan’s longest-living men in Japan.
+Masao Kadoguchi (Japanese: 門口正雄) was a Japanese supercentenarian who, at the time of her passing, was the oldest living man in Nagasaki Prefecture, and one of Japan’s oldest living men.

 Masao Kadoguchi, during the mayor’s visit in September 2025 (Source: Asahi Shimbun).